MadMaxChow/VLOOK/released/samples/index-en.md

 > 1. Open *==Typora > Preferences==*, and select the added export configuration `VLOOK`
 > 2. **Append** the copied content to the end of the existing content in the `Append in <head />` (**Note: Do not overwrite the existing content!**)

+> [!TIP]
+>
-==TIP: If you need to extend support for multiple languages, simply repeat the steps above.==
+> If you need to extend support for multiple languages, simply repeat the steps above.

 ## Online Version

 The above configuration method is an offline plug-in.
 The complete plug-in code is integrated with HTML files.
-It is suitable for situations where an intranet or no network is required when browsing documents, but it is not convenient to update plug-ins in real time and [switch template themes online](guide2.md#模板主题) .
+It is suitable for situations where an intranet or no network is required when browsing documents, but it is not convenient to update plug-ins in real time and [switch template themes online](guide3.md#模板主题) .

 At present, VLOOK™ supports the online version of plug-in.
 You can refer to the above method to add a new "export configuration" (it is recommended to name the configuration `VLOOK (live)` ).